wheelercj/note-splitter/docs/how-to-doc.rst

 Each time a new Python module is added to the project:
  1. Add its name to the list in docs/modules.rst
- 2. Use this command to automatically generate an rst file for the new module: :code:`sphinx-apidoc -o docs note_splitter` (while in the project's root folder)
+ 2. Use this command to automatically generate an rst file for the new module: ``sphinx-apidoc -o docs note_splitter`` (while in the project's root folder)

 Each time a new third-party library is added to our project:
- 1. Add its name (the one used in the :code:`pip install` statement) to the list in docs/environment.yaml
+ 1. Add its name (the one used in the ``pip install`` statement) to the list in docs/environment.yaml

 If a new token type is created and/or the inheritance between token types changes:
  1. Run scripts/token_hierarchy.py to automatically update the docs/token_hierarchy.rst file